andremvsramos/42_Inception/README.md

 ## License

-This project is licensed under the same terms as the 42 Inception Project and was created as part of the 42 Porto curriculum.
+This project was created as part of the 42 Porto curriculum.